MaxPaiPai/2021-Hurricane-Season/elsa/readme.md

 ![Station6_Key West](./images/station6_keywest.png)

 ### Result Interpretation
-Differences in surface level are generally acceptable with maximum error among all guages less than 0.5 meters.
+Differences in surface level are reasonable and acceptable with maximum error among all guages less than 0.5 meters.
+Individual difference are correlated to rainfall and flooding amount which was not included in the GeoClaw simulation due to their complexity and unpredictability.
+However, notice there's also a discrepancy of timing between major surge at Key West station.
+The reason is Key West experienced the most intense rainfall and flooding which explains the surge on observed data.
+Note that there's little or no precipitation at hurricane eye which explains the surface drop for observed data but a surge on simulation data.

 ## Conclusion
 Timing and pattern of storm surges obtained from GeoClaw were generally consistent with the observed data.
 In most cases, the observed storm surge slightly exceeded the amount of which from GeoClaw simulation.
-The reason for this likely comes from Harvey’s historic rains, which caused significant flooding but are not accounted for in the model.
-Adjustments to the GeoClaw package to incorporate rainfall may lead to more accurate results.
+The reason may likely correspond to the rainfall and flooding caused by hurricane Elsa which was not taken into account by GeoClaw simulation.
+Future studies can investigate the relationship between timing of surges on real data and precipitation, so that a more detailed analysis can be conducted.

 Author: Jinpai (Max) Zhao